I am a contributor for The Huffington Post. You can find my posts here.

 I wrote a series of posts about self publishing, which is titled Self-Publishing Sunday.

 I currently have one novel out, Aureole.
-I am working on my second novel, which I am aiming to finish in 2017.
+I am working on my second novel.

 A different kind of coming of age story for anyone who has ever been unsure of themselves, this novel watches over the Bishop family in Manhattan and all of their endeavors.
 It follows Jess as she makes mistakes, does her best to correct them, and maybe, just maybe, works her way into the hearts of the Bishop family for good using her heart, her mind, and without using money at all.